Jan Van Huysum Biography | Oil Painting Reproductions

 4-15-1682 Amsterdam, NED – 2-8-1749 Amsterdam, NEDBack to Artist IndexView Artists Paintings

-Unlike most Dutch still life painters, Jan van Huysum insisted on working from life and close study of his subjects.
-He once wrote to a patron to explain that her oil painting would be delayed a year because, he could not find a real yellow rose, so he could not finish the painting.
+Unlike most Dutch still life painters, Jan van Huysum demanded on working from life and close investigation of the subject matter to be painted.
+He once kept in touch with a benefactor to clarify that her oil painting would be delayed a year since, he couldn't locate a genuine yellow rose, so he couldn't complete the composition.

-Jan van Huysum amassed quickly gained an international reputation as a leading painter of realistic still lifes.
-The habit to add flowers from different seasons in a bouquet together, points out that he does not simply copied what he saw before him, but his paintings built up from carefully crafted studies.
-He intended to instruct as well as delight.
-While viewers could contemplate the transience of flowers, their beauty was also a call to faith, as he pointed out by inscribing this Bible verse on a flower jar: "Consider the lilies of the field, Solomon in all his glory was not arrayed like one of these."
-His father, Justus the Elder, was a flower and landscape oil painter and he had three artist brothers: Justus the Younger, Michiel and Jacob, who worked in England and imitated Jan's style.
+Jan van Huysum gained an international reputation as a leading painter of realistic still lifes.
+The habit of adding flowers from different seasons in a bouquet points out that he does not copy what he saw before him, his paintings were built up from careful studies.
+He intended to instruct as well as delight with his paintings.
+His father, Justus the Elder, was a flower still life and landscape oil painter who taught Jan at an early age, and he had three artist brothers: Justus the Younger, Michiel and Jacob, who worked in England and imitated Jan's style.

 Art Movement: Rococo